UCAS code: K100

 This programme is offered by the Edinburgh School of Architecture and Landscape Architecture (ESALA).

-In Year 1, you will learn about the building blocks of architectural design.
+In Year 1, you will learn about the principles of architectural design.
 You will work on projects that look at architectural elements and assembly in different contexts.
-At the same time you will be taught the fundamentals of technology and environment, art practice and architectural history.
+At the same time you will be taught the fundamentals of technology and environment, art and design practice and architectural history.

 The three-year BA route offers a direct route to ARB part 1.